timothyjward/osgi.enroute.site/concepts.md

 permalink: /Concepts/
 order: 4
 ---
-Since 1998 the OSGi™ Allaince has evolved a series of modularity Specifications which provide the foundations for highly maintainable, agile and so economically sustainable software eco-systems.
-As part of this ongoing endevour, enRoute has been created to address the criticism that building modular systems is too hard a task for the average developer.
+The OSGi™ Allaince has evolved a series of modularity Specifications which provide the foundations for highly maintainable, agile, and so economically sustainable software eco-systems.
+As part of this ongoing endevour, enRoute has been created to leverage latest OSGi™ specifications and to demonstrate that creating modular applications is actually rather simple.

+Why this is fundamental to your business' future sustainability is the subject of this section.

 ![Lowering the barriers](/img/book/why-enroute.png)

-Why this is so important to you & your business' future sustainability is the subject of this section.

 <style>
 table, td, th {